erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/10_intro.md

 Generally speaking we would be adding the ability to produce controlled torques at the hook of a crane.
 This would not only enable us to compensate the torques of a robot or other processes suspended from the hook.
 It would also let us control the rotation of parts during transport with the crane or during assembly operations.
-Furthermore is could add additional actors for the challenge of dampening crane oscillations.
+Furthermore it could add additional actors for the challenge of dampening crane oscillations.

 ![Potential applications of for a CMG-stabilized crane.
 From left to right: process compensation, part rotation and dampening of pendulum oscillations.](./figures/baugrok-applications.gif){ #fig:baugrok-applications }